untapped-energy/data/contributed-data/4_health_safety/README.md

 Turnkey System for Police Services Investigating Workplace SIF Inci...pdf is a summary report of the research and investigation into serious workplace injury and fatality incidents - a system developed for the Calgary Police department.
 This report puts a bit of a different perspective on work place incidents and what could affect a reduction in them.
 ###
 Stackhouse Stewart 2016 Risk Analysis 12583.pdf is a research paper that explores how the oil and gas industry is performing at risk mitigation in terms of finding and fixing errors when they occur.
 Second, the present research explores what factors in the work environment relate to a risk-accommodating environment.
+###
+Deepwater, Deep Ties, Deep Trouble: A State-Corporate Environmental Crime Analysis of the 2010 Gulf of Mexico Oil Spill, its cause and impact.
 ### Company Information
 EnCana - H&S MetaData.xlsx shows the header data is use for data captured for health and safety purposes and for incident reporting
 ###